Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --mh_plot

-Set to `true` to produce a Manhattan Plot to visualise the results of the analysis.
+Set to `true` to produce a Manhattan Plot to visualise the results of the analysis, as well as a QQ plot for diagnostic purposes.

 ## --minor_allele_freq